IsshikiHugh/LearningHumans/README.md

 ### Data

-Some sections require extra data downloaded from the internet.
-They can be checkpoints of models or datasets or something else.
-The instructions of how to download them will be provided in notebooks in which you need those data.
+Some sections require extra data to be downloaded.
+(They can be checkpoints of models or datasets or something else.)
+The instructions about how to download them will be provided in specific notebooks in which you need those data.

 ## Usage

 The supporting codes are placed in `lib` folder.
-They are mainly some utility functions for visualization or logging or data organization or something else.
+They are mainly some utilities for visualization or logging or data organization or something else.
 You can just ignore them.

 All the snippets are in the jupyter notebooks under the `notebooks` folder.